noramurakozy/SDA_web/index.md

 	</figure>
 </div>

-TODO: add tree images next to maps of species?

 The data contains 571 species across 180611 trees, from which the **10 most common types** are the following:

 <figure>